-24 Everyone then who hears these words of mine and does them will be like a wise man who built his house on the rock.
-25 And the rain fell, and the floods came, and the winds blew and beat on that house, but it did not fall, because it had been founded on the rock.
-26 And everyone who hears these words of mine and does not do them will be like a foolish man who built his house on the sand.
-27 And the rain fell, and the floods came, and the winds blew and beat against that house, and it fell, and great was the fall of it.
-(Matthew 7:24–27, ESV)
+24 “Therefore whoever hears these sayings of Mine, and does them, I will liken him to a wise man who built his house on the rock: 25 and the rain descended, the floods came, and the winds blew and beat on that house; and it did not fall, for it was founded on the rock.
+26 “But everyone who hears these sayings of Mine, and does not do them, will be like a foolish man who built his house on the sand: 27 and the rain descended, the floods came, and the winds blew and beat on that house; and it fell.
+And great was its fall”” (Matthew 7:24–27, NKJV).